 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

-In order to schedule follicle puncture in the right moment, that is, before spontaneous ovulation, and be able to predict the number of eggs able to be retrieved, two aspects are evaluated: follicle size and levels of estradiol.
+To schedule the follicular puncture at the right time and to be able to predict, approximately, the number of ovules that will be obtained, these two aspects are analyzed: the follicular size and the concentration of estradiol.

-On the other hand, we should keep in mind that the number of eggs does not always match the number of embryos.
-Out of the eggs collected, not all of them will be fertilized.
+On the other hand, we must take into account that the number of ovules does not always correspond to the number of embryos.
+Of the mature ovules obtained, not all will be able to fertilize correctly and, of those that are fertilized, some will be blocked during embryonic development.

-In conclusion, obtaining a good number of high-quality eggs is essential, as it is likely to translate into a great number of viable embryos.
-In these cases, a percentage of these embryos can be cryopreserved to be transferred in subsequent cycles, should the first attempt be unsuccessful or because you want to have more children.
+For this reason, it is important to obtain a good number of quality eggs, in order to have a greater number of viable embryos.
+In this way, these embryos can be vitrified and transferred in later cycles, either because the first attempt was not successful or because they want to have more offspring.

 FAQs from users